16

 Today, we are releasing KeePassXC 2.7.9 with many bug fixes and enhancements.
 Highlights include improvements to CSV and Bitwarden importing, passkeys refinement, several UX issues, and improvement to using browser integration with the Snap distribution.

-Posted over 1 year ago by Peter J. Mello
+Posted about 2 years ago by Peter J. Mello

 Today, we are releasing KeePassXC 2.7.8 with many bug fixes and enhancements, particularly to our passkey support.
 We also fixed several crashes that were discovered in the previous release.
 Finally, this version introduces several quality of life ...
 [More] improvements that were ported over from the development branch that we think you will enjoy.
 Let’s dive in!
 [Less]